 Multi-Factor Authentication (MFA) is a stringent validation technique, where all the identities are validated with 2 or more independent sets of credentials; usually an E-mail OTP, SMS OPT, biometrics, soft token, challenge-response questions, etc. This adds an additional layer of protection to your passwords, making them more secure and less vulnerable to cyber threats.

 3. Opt for Privileged Access Management

 While all your passwords must be secured and managed, every organization has certain key people who have access to critical business applications and the passwords of these applications should be specially monitored and secured.
 Known as Privileged Access Management, it is an integral part of efficient password management.

 4. Reduce helpdesk dependencies

-Ilantus’ Xpress Password is a password management product that offers enterprise-class password management, remote password reset, consumption-based billing and is compatible with mobile devices as well.
+Ilantus’ Xpress Password is a password management solution that offers enterprise-class password management, remote password reset, consumption-based billing and is compatible with mobile devices as well.

 Connect with us at email@example.com to efficiently password management within your organization.